-This is the fifth in a series of columns on the greatest coach in Louisville history.
-The first post in the series was on Charlie Strong.
-Click here to view that post.
+This is the last in a series of columns on the greatest coach in Louisville history.
 The Louisville SportsReport’s Jack Coffee is taking a look at each of the Louisville football coaches since Frank Camp.

 When Frank Camp was hired from the high school ranks in Western Kentucky in 1946 to resurrect a moribund UofL football program he was asked to develop from scratch a team that would play the game on a “subdued basis,” the charge given to him by the school administration.
 Regardless of what Camp did, that was the attitude of the school leaders during his entire tenure as coach: subdued.

 When Camp arrived on campus there was no schedule, no uniforms, no assistants and very few players.
 But Camp cobbled together returning G.I.’s as players, got uniforms donated and went 6-2 his first season against teams that had prior to the war mostly won against the Cards.
 To prove it was no fluke, Camp went 7-0-1 his second season and gave notice that Louisville was a team to be reckoned with on the gridiron.
 Camp would stick around for 23 seasons at Louisville and build a respected program that served the university and helped lay the groundwork for future football success.

 Camp wasn’t the typical college football coach that we know today.
 He was extremely humble and a man of high character.
 He never swore and treated his players and assistant coaches with respect but also was a “rigid disciplinarian”.
 He was known throughout the community and active in numerous organizations.